manhduc4951/oldio-backend-api/README.md

-Backend + mobile API service for OnlineDio (for backup only)
+Backend + mobile API service for OlDio (for backup only)
 ============================================================